GitGuardian/esdump-rs/README.md

 Features:
 - Super-dooper fast
-- Compression with gzip or JSON
+- Compression with ZStd or Gzip
 - Comes as a single, small static binary or a Docker image
 - Natively supports blob storage on AWS, Google Cloud and Azure
+- Supports filtering and selecting specific fields
 - Detailed progress output and logging
 - Written in Rust :crab: